kercre123/vic-yocto-2/README.md

 # vic-yocto-2

 Vector's original OS is built with an old version of Yocto/OpenEmbedded.
-This project aims to upgrade that.
+I upgraded it to `walnascar`, which is the latest release of Yocto as of 2025.

+It may or may not build on your machine.
+Yocto is weird.
+Who knows.

 ## Vector's Original OS Info